Atlantis-Software/offshore-docs/models/validations.md

-# Validations in Waterline Models
+# Validations in Offshore Models

-Validations are handled by [Anchor](https://github.com/balderdashy/anchor) which is based off of [Node Validate](https://github.com/chriso/validator.js) and supports most of the properties in node-validate.
-For a full list of validations see: [Anchor Validations](https://github.com/balderdashy/anchor/blob/master/lib/match/rules.js).
+Validations are handled by [offshore-validator](https://github.com/Atlantis-Software/offshore-validator) which is based off of
+[Node Validate](https://github.com/chriso/validator.js) and supports most of the properties in node-validate.
+For a full list of validations see: [offshore-validator Validations](https://github.com/Atlantis-Software/offshore-validator/blob/master/lib/match/rules.js).

 Validations are defined directly in your Collection attributes.
-In addition you may set the attribute type to any supported Anchor type and Waterline will build a validation and set the schema type as a string for that attribute.
+In addition you may set the attribute type to any supported Offshore-validator type and Offshore will build a validation and set the schema type as a string for that attribute.

 Validation rules may be defined as simple values or functions (both sync and async) that return the